virginia-r99/ConversationalTopicLabelling/README.md

 **compute_embeddings.ipynb**→ Jupyter Notebook to, given a text _(in this case the ground truth topic labels, and the Conversational and QA Answers)_, generate the sentence embeddings

 **compute_similarities.ipynb**→ Jupyter Notebook to, given a set of embeddings, compute their cosine similarity _(in this case the answers-ground truth topic label pairs)_

+## Folder list:
+**Results**→ Contains the Excel files presenting the results for each step of our experiment